petpetpetpet/glastonbury/README.md

 If you get through prepare to have to do the following under time pressure: choose a bus station, departure time, enter your group + 1 person's numbers and postcodes, and your card details to reserve the tickets.
 Breathe.

 Coach tickets will probably sell out in 5 minutes.
+Stay focused, read everything on the page and get it done.
+Remember we have almost a year to plan after, so don't wait for people to confirm a suitable bus time or whatever.
+Be decisive.

 ## Which Coach Stop to Choose?
 There are two stops in London: